s-ccs/LSLAutoBIDS/README.md

 ```
 - Edit the configuration file in the `projects/<PROJECT_NAME>` folder to add the project details for the project.

-TODO : Instructions about the fields to be added here

 ## Run the BIDS convertor